What does the special counsel do?

 Who can get rid of him?

+The new attorney general is Bill Barr, who replaced Jeff Sessions after the former Alabama senator was fired.

-As acting attorney general in this matter, only Mr Rosenstein can fire him, and for the following reasons: misconduct, dereliction of duty, incapacity, conflict of interest or for other "good cause", including violation of department policies.
+Mr Barr can fire the special counsel for the following reasons: misconduct, dereliction of duty, incapacity, conflict of interest or for other "good cause", including violation of department policies.

-However, President Trump could replace his deputy attorney general at any time.

-In February 2018, when asked if he would fire Mr Rosenstein after the release of a controversial memo accusing the FBI of abusing its powers, the president replied: "You figure that one out."

 Will the public get to read his report?

 Not necessarily.
-When a special counsel's work ends, a confidential report must be provided to the attorney general (or in this case, his deputy).
+When a special counsel's work ends, a confidential report must be provided to the attorney general.

 He then has to notify Congress and can decide if the report should be made public.